NiallJordan/GoTRouteFinder/README.md

 # GoTRouteFinder
 Route Finding application for Westeros and Essos

-Group project by Hubert Stefański and Niall Jordan
+Group project by Hubert Stefański, Niall Jordan and Oliver Baverstock

 Key features to be implemented:
 -Custom graph Data structure